vidyar/shippabledocs1/sources/config.rst

 Testing Pull request
 .....................

 Shippable will integrate with github to show pull request status on CI.
 Whenever a pull request is opened for your repo, we will run the build for the respective pull request and let you know about the status.
 You can decide whether to merge the request or not based on the status shown on our CI.
-If you are accepting the pull request, then we will run one more build for the merged repo and we will send email notifications if you have configured it.
+If you are accepting the pull request, then we will run one more build for the merged repo and we will send email notifications for the merged repo.